Preventing Obesity in Children, Teens, and Adults

 The longer a person is obese, the more he or she is at risk for problems.
 Many chronic

 diseases are linked with obesity.
-And obesity is hard to treat.
-Because of these reasons,
+Obesity may be hard to treat.
+That's why prevention

 Preventing obesity in children is vital.
 This is because childhood obesity is more